|Classroom Participation (20% of course grade)||Resources|

 The formal writing assignments will offer you opportunities to practice generating and revising the kinds of texts required in upper-level English courses.
 They will culminate in a multi-part project that I call “The Final Project” or, less formally, “The Big Project.”

-Most of the course is committed to the extended Final Project (40% of course grade), which consists of:
+The final third of the course is committed to the extended Final Project (45% of course grade), which consists of:

 This project is an ongoing research project on a literary text of your choosing, which will be the subject of a hypothetical research paper.
 The course will focus intensely on the steps involved in preparing to generate the paper, rather than on writing the final paper.
 In other words, you will produce a number of the elements of an analytical research project, but not the full final draft of the essay.